AlexTISYoung/snipar/docs/tutorial.rst

     ``python simulate_trait_quad.py sim.bed sim_fams.ped 0.5 h2_trio_0.5 --no_sib``

 This simulates a trait with direct, paternal, and maternal effects, where 50% of the phenotypic variance is explained by the combined direct, paternal and maternal effects of the 5,000 SNPs.
+The phenotype file is h2_trio_0.5.ped.
 In the following tutorial, we do not fit indirect genetic effects from siblings to keep it simple.

 To simulate missing genotypes of parents/siblings, type the following command: